lame-impala/snipper/README.md

 let position = polygon.position(&point);
 ```

-For these methods to be visible, Shape trait must be in scope.
+For `bounds` and `position` to be visible, Shape trait must be in scope.

 #### License
 This project is licensed under the terms of the MIT license.